Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 Personalized Bladder Cancer Treatment

-Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized bladder cancer treatment plan.
 For bladder cancer, your team may include your medical oncologist, urological surgical oncologist (a board-certified urologist specially trained to surgically treat urological cancers), radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.

-Following surgery, chemotherapy or radiation therapy may be recommended to destroy any remaining cancer cells.
+Following bladder cancer surgery, chemotherapy or radiation therapy may be recommended to destroy any remaining cancer cells.
 Sometimes a combination of chemotherapy and radiation may be prescribed.
 The patient-centered, multidisciplinary approach to care empowers each patient to make decisions based on their personal needs after being presented with their options by our physicians.

 Patients are at the center of this multidisciplinary team, and Kellogg staff arrange for them to be seen by their multidisciplinary specialists at one appointment, not only for their convenience but to provide a consensus on their course of treatment.
 Our use of one of the most advanced Electronic Medical Record (EMR) systems in the country enhances our open communication and promotes collaboration in our patient care.